Applies to the following strength(s): 0.5 mg ; 1 mg ; 0.5 mg-1 mg

 -Severe renal impairment (CrCl less than 30 mL/min): Recommended initial dose of 0.5 mg orally once a day; may be titrated up to a maximum dose of 0.5 mg 2 times a day

 -End-stage renal disease undergoing hemodialysis: A maximum dose of 0.5 mg once daily may be administered if tolerated

 Liver Dose Adjustments

 No adjustment recommended

-Patients who do not successfully stop smoking during initial 12 week session, or who relapse after treatment, should be encouraged to make another attempt once factors contributing to the failed attempt have been identified and addressed.
+-Patients who are motivated to quit and who do not succeed in stopping smoking during prior therapy, or who relapse after treatment, should be encouraged to make another attempt once factors contributing to the failed attempt have been identified and addressed.

-The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for varenicline.
-This includes a medication guide.
-Additional information is available at www.fda.gov/Drugs/DrugSafety/postmarketDrugSafetyInformationforPatientsandProviders/ucm111350.htm.
+US REMS: The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for varenicline.
+It includes a medication guide.
+For additional information: www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/ucm111350.htm

 More about varenicline